Treated Wood Menards

 Treated wood is ideal for outdoor structures.
 Its resistance to moisture and pests makes it a top choice.
 Here are some popular uses:

 • Decks: Great for entertaining and enjoying nature.
+For deck assembly, see our guide on deck framing screws vs nails.

 • Fencing: Provides security and privacy.